cerobe/Dojos/Sandpile.md

 Sandpile
 ========
-A Sandpile is a tower of sand grain.
-If a sandpile is stable then it's high is between 0 and 3 and represent how many grains of sand there is in the pile.
-If a sandpile is higher that 3, it will crumble in the four directions (Up, Down, Left, Right).
+- A sandpile is a top-down view of a tower of sand grains.
+- When a sandpile is stable, its height ranges between 0 and 3, indicating the number of sand grains in the pile.
+- If a sandpile exceeds a height of 3, it will collapse in four directions: up, down, left, and right.
-A sandpile matrix is a collection of sandpile.
-Each sandpile matrix is square, so the width is equal to the height.
+- A sandmatrix is a collection of sandpiles, each number represent the heigh of the sandpile at that coordinate.

 **Rules explanations**
 In the following 3x3 Sandmatrix, the Sandpile at (1,1) has an height > 3 so it crumbles in the four directions